 From Wylie I learned that there are indeed some sorry humans who need a bite from me, but like my dog I bristled at all the wrong people.
 I had to learn to trust the caring sort of human again and so did Wylie.
 I would become his coach, the first dog I ever coached to trust people.
 I also learned that I have amazing friends because all of those people he bit are still in my life and call me a friend.

 3. Zeke taught me how to be responsible

 From Zeke I learned to be hyper-responsible for my dog’s welfare.
 Not one dog after Zeke ever got out of my yard again.
-I needed to learn faster to not spew so much hate onto my neighbor and to accept the fact that Zeke got out of my yard and I had ownership of that, even though I didn't know at the time that he had a history of digging under fences.
+I needed to learn faster to not spew so much hate onto my neighbor and to accept the fact that Zeke got out of my yard and that I had ownership of that, even though I didn’t know at the time about his history of digging under fences.
 I never completely forgave the guy for shooting him (I would have bought him more goats), but I did learn to not hang on to anger, even anger at myself.

 4. Duncan taught me that every day is precious

 I was so emotionally beaten down after the shooting incident that I bought the first German Shepherd puppy I heard about (a rash decision, I know).
 He was the last puppy left in the AKC litter, and just as the Rottweiler breeder tried to convince me that Wylie was the pick of his litter, I knew neither dog was.
 It was okay because I loved them as though they were.